Every parent at some point has asked the question, “Am I a bad parent?” You’re not alone if you’re thinking about questions like this:

 - What am I doing wrong?

-- Do we have enough (time, money, energy) to do this?
+- Why don’t I have enough (time, money, energy) to do this?

 - Do I have what it takes to parent my child?